Skip to content

 A detailed overview of the Daytona platform is available in the architecture section.

-Throughout its lifecycle, a sandbox can have several different states.
-Each state reflects the current status of your sandbox:
+A sandbox can have several different states.
+Each state reflects the current status of your sandbox.

 • Creating: the sandbox is provisioning and will be ready to use